Pole inspection and maintenance program

 - 2017: Completed 19,642 pole inspections across eight different county areas.

-Osmose Utilities, Inc. technicians are under contract with PSE and are authorized to perform pole inspection, treatment and reinforcement services.
-All Osmose technicians will carry photo identification and this PSE letter of authorization.
+Crews from Osmose Utilities, Inc. are conducting the routine inspections and testing on power poles across PSE’s service area.
+Osmose technicians are under contract with PSE and are authorized to perform pole inspection, treatment and reinforcement services.
+All Osmose technicians carry photo identification and this PSE letter of authorization.
 When performing pole inspections, they will drive service vehicles with the Osmose logo on the vehicle doors.
 For more information about Osmose, please visit osmoseutilities.com.

 What property owners can expect

-- For poles that need to be inspected on private property, PSE will provide advanced notice to affected property owners by leaving a door notification at homes and businesses.
+- When Osmose crews move into a new area, PSE will provide advanced courtesy notice to nearby residents and businesses via email.
+For poles on private property that require customer coordination, Osmose crews will leave a door notification at homes and businesses.
 The door notification will include a date range for when the work is expected to be completed.

 - On the day the inspection will occur on your property, the crew will knock on your door before beginning the work.